icedtrees/a-maze/design-docs/designSummary.md

 -   Page transitions
 -   Background images for the pages
 -   Walking on the main menu
 -   Instructions for each level
+-   Racing against an AI

 Non-base functionality that varies with difficulty level